siddhrrth/ACM-SIG-AI-Recruitment/Task-1-Data-Preprocessing/WrittenAnswers.md

 For columns with more than two categories I used one hot encoding.

-One hot encoding avoids giving any order to categories and helps the model understand them correctly.

 ---

 ### 4. What is data leakage and where can it happen?